owlbarn/tutorial/book/introduction/README.md

 ## Interacting with Owl

 There are several ways to interact with Owl system.
 The classic one is to write an OCaml application, compile the code, link to Owl system, then run it natively on a computer.
-You can also skip the compilation and linking step, and use Zoo system to run the code as a script.
+You can also skip the compilation and linking step, and use Zoo system in Owl to run the code as a script.

-However, the easiest way for a beginner to try out Owl is using REPL (Read–Eval–Print Loop), namely an interactive toplevel.
+However, the easiest way for a beginner to try out Owl is using REPL (Read–Eval–Print Loop), namely an interactive toplevel such as that of Python.
 The toplevel offers a convenient way to play with small code snippets.
 The code run in the toplevel is compiled into bytecode rather than native code.
 Bytecode often runs much slower than native code.
 However, this has very little impact on Owl's performance because all its performance-critical functions are implemented in C language.

 OCaml code can be compiled in either bytecode or native code.
 The bytecode is executed on OCaml virtual machine which is less performant then platform-optimised native code.
 Toplevel runs the user code in bytecode mode, but this has little impact on Owl's performance because its core functions are implemented in C language.
 It is hard to notice any performance degradation if you run Owl in a script.

-In the following, I will introduce two options to set up an interactive environment for Owl.
+In the following, we will introduce two options to set up an interactive environment for Owl.

 ### Using Toplevel